Mastering Search Intent for Effective Lead Generation in SEO

 1. Match Metadata And Content To Search Intent

-You’ve done your research and are aware of the keywords you’re aiming for with each page.
+You’ve researched and know the keywords you’re aiming for with each page.
 The time has come to optimize.
 Your pages’ information is a good place to start; change the title tag, H1, and H2s to reflect your targeted keywords.
 Try utilizing your title tag with some catchy material to raise click-through rates.

 2. Check out the Competition